vbwagner/ctypescrypto/README.md

 This is quite low-level object, which can be used to implement some non-standard protocols and operations.

+It is possible to extract public key from the certificate as PKey object (see below).

 Additional module **ctypescrypto.ec** allows to create **PKey** objects with elliptic curve keys from just raw secret key as byte buffer or python big integer.